-In Illinois, color of title isn’t required for an adverse possession claim, but it can decrease the timeframe for continuous occupation.
-If someone can claim color of title over a property, they only have to occupy the property for 7 years instead of the regular 20 years.
+In Illinois, color of title isn’t required for an adverse possession claim, but it can decrease the timeframe for continuous occupation to 7 years.
+If someone can claim color of title over a property (even if it is by a mistake), they only have to occupy the property for 7 years (and pay taxes) instead of the regular 20 years.

 Do Squatters Have to Pay Property Taxes in Illinois?